 Fort knox underfloor safe picked open.
 Neither of the keys which I was told were 100% the right ones would work despite some effort.
 Luckily we don’t need keys!

 All those years playing “Operation” paid off extracting a very stubborn broken key from this Burton Watchman Safe.
 Didn’t even buzz once!

-The new owners of a home in Goostrey, Cheshire found this locked Securikey under floor safe and wanted to put it to use.
-We picked it open and fitted a replacement lock with a new set of keys.
+The new owners of a house in Bolton discovered this Securikey Safeguard under floor safe and wanted to be able to use it.
+We opened the safe and provided a new set of keys.